ndh8205/CMG_IP/README.md

 $y_m = \frac{L}{2} \cos \theta$

-The equation of motion that defines the dynamics of the "Inverted pendulum with cart" can be defined as follows:
+The equation of motion that defines the dynamics of the "Inverted pendulum on cart" can be defined as follows:

 $I \ddot{\theta} = \frac{L}{2} m \ddot{x} \cos \theta + \frac{L}{2} mg \sin \theta - \left(\frac{L}{2}\right)^2 m \ddot{\theta}$